Skip to main content

 18 mentions Positive Neutral Negative

-• “The hunger system is actually a really interesting mechanic that adds that extra layer and helps to separate it from other games of the genre.”
+• “The hunger system is actually a really interesting mechanic that adds an extra layer and helps to separate it from other games in the genre.”

-• “Core gameplay slants towards traditional rogue games with a pretty steep difficulty and an ease to get surrounded, grid-based turn-based limited interactivity and early game grind being a fair hurdle.”
+• “Core gameplay slants towards traditional rogue games with a pretty steep difficulty, ease of getting surrounded, grid-based turn-based limited interactivity, and early game grind being a fair hurdle.”

 • graphics